jgslp/mvp_codeop/README.md

 # Practicum

-This MVP project was created for CodeOp's Full Stack program.

 This web app allows speech-language pathologists to keep track of their caseload, including student data and due dates for paperwork.
 It also allows SLPs to take and record data and session notes.

 ## Set-up Instructions